yuv41/private-5v5-server/README.md

-# HvH Wingman Server Plugins Pack
+# HvH 5v5 Server Plugins Pack
 <p align=center>
 This plugin pack is made for running a moderated 5v5 matches on private servers!